arturoherrero/arturoherrero.com/pages/books.md

 ---
 layout: default
 title: Reading List
-description: The complete list of all books that I've read in my life.
+description: This is the complete list of all the books I've read.
 permalink: /books/
 ---

 ## {{ page.title }}

 I love reading.
-This is the complete list of all books that I've read in my life.
+This is the complete list of all the books I've read.

 ### 2024
 1. El arte de la prudencia. *Baltasar Gracián*